xt0fer/reveal-slides/md/tc/GitSlides.md

 -
-Now you're ready to start developing.
-You modify a file called `Operations` and add your divide function.
-You also modify `OperationsTest` and make unit tests for your new divide function.
-You're ready to get everything up on the remote server, so you run:
+* Now you're ready to start developing.
+* You modify a file called `Operations` and add your divide function.
+* You also modify `OperationsTest` and make unit tests for your new divide function.
+* You're ready to get everything up on the remote server, so you run:

-`git add .`
+    * `git add .`

-`git commit -m "Added divide function and unit tests"`
+    * `git commit -m "Added divide function and unit tests"`

-`git push`
+    * `git push`

 -
-A `git status` should tell you that you're up to date.
+* A `git status` should tell you that you're up to date.

-Now you're ready to merge your stuff into your master branch to make sure that everything's cool.
+* Now you're ready to merge your stuff into your master branch to make sure that everything's cool.

 -
-First,
-`git pull` to make sure that you're up to date with the remote version.
-This way, if someone made a change to master, you won't have issues with your merge.
+* `git pull` to make sure that you're up to date with the remote version.
+* This ensures that you won't have issues with your merge if someone made a change to master.

-Next,`git checkout master` and `git merge divide`.
+* Next,`git checkout master` and `git merge divide`.

-If everything's good, then you will now have all of your commits on top of the master commits.
+* If everything's good, then you will now have all of your commits on top of the master commits.
 Otherwise, you'll have to handle a merge conflict.
 We'll touch on this later.

 -
 -

-##Git TL;DR
+## Git TL;DR
 * `git clone {remote project}`
 * `git branch {branchname}`
 * `git checkout {branchname}`